read more

 Own Performance of Casall

-Under Rolf-Göran Bengtsson, Casall was one of the highest-achieving horses on the international show jumping circuit.
-During the past years, he reached the top 25 at all major championships, the 2012 London Olympics, the 2013 Herning Europeans, and the 2014 Caen World Equestrian Games.
+Under Rolf-Göran Bengtsson, Casall used to be one of the highest-achieving horses on the international show jumping circuit, making the top 25 at all major championships, the 2012 London Olympics, the 2013 Herning Europeans, and the 2014 Caen World Equestrian Games.
 Herning saw him win team bronze with the Swedish team and placing 4th individually.
-At Caen, he took 4th place again following a more than convincing performance throughout the championship week.
+At Caen, he took fourth place again following a more than convincing performance throughout the championship week.
 Since 2011, he won 10 legs of the Global Champions Tour.
-In 2014, he placed 2nd in the GCT’s overall standing, tied with the winner, Scott Brash, and he finished on 3rd place overall in 2015.
+In 2014, he placed second in the GCT’s overall standing, tied with the winner, Scott Brash, and he finished on third place overall in 2015.
 In 2016, at 17, Casall won the Valkenswaard, Paris, and Doha legs as well as the overall standing of the Global Champions Tour.
+At 18, Casall retired from competition fit as a fiddle.
+And this top athlete ended his career with a bang as his farewell involved winning a Global Champions Tour leg in front of a home crowd.
+The farewell ceremony directly after the win in front of a teary-eyed audience was again very emotional.
+Casall is a living legend!

 Test results